abraj09/mutual_funds_generator_aa/README.md

 transaction_statement_path = "path/to/xls/transaction/statement"
 mutual_fund_generator(transaction_statement_path, consolidated_statement_path)
 ```
+This will add a new file in your present working directory with the name 'data.txt'.
+This text file contains the JSON object

 PS.
 This is currently supported for mutual funds that are serviced by CAMS only